molgenis/capice/README.md

 for variants of different molecular consequences and allele frequency.

 ## Precomputed scores for all possible SNVs and InDels
 We precomputed the CAPICE score for all possible SNVs and InDels.
-It can be downloaded via #todo.
+It can be downloaded via [zenodo](https://doi.org/10.5281/zenodo.3516248).

 The file contains the following columns:
 *#CHROM* chromosome name, as [1:22, X]